rurreac/slider/README.md

 Slider will create an SOCKSv5 server on the Client side and forward the connection to the Server side on the specified port, or a port randomly selected if not specified.

-If a port is not specified using the `-p` flag, one  will be automatically assigned.
+If a port is not specified using the `-p` flag, it will be automatically assigned.

 By default, the Socks server will be exposed only to localhost, but you can use the `-e` flag to expose it to all interfaces.